True Natural Bodybuilding

 Meals

 It is very important to eat at least 4 small meals per day, rather than 1 or 2 big meals.
-A couple of hours after a meal all food will be digested and all its nutrients are entered into the blood stream.
+A couple of hours after a meal all food will be digested and all its nutrients are entered into the bloodstream.
 If your blood is overloaded with nutrients (glucose, protein, fat) from a big meal, the body will start storing it as body fat.
 Moreover, by eating big meals, your stomach will become larger, resulting in a stronger hunger feeling.
 There are basically two things that result in a hunger feeling: an empty stomach and a low level of blood glucose (or other nutrients).
 Several small meals spread over the day keep your stomach smaller and keep your blood glucose level high enough throughout the day.

 Recommended food products